R2U2/r2u2/compiler/docs/optimizations.md

     (G[0,5] a0) & (G[0,8] a1) ===> G[0,5] (a0 & (G[0,3] a1))

 This rewrite reducing the encoding size of this formula since memory for each sub-expression is dependent on the *worst-case propagation delay* (wpd) of its siblings.
 The sibling node of `(G[0,5] a0)` is `(G[0,8] a1)`, which has a wpd of 8.
 In its rewritten form, the sibling node of `a0` is `G[0,3] a1` which has a wpd of 3.

+## Extended Operators
+By default, R2U2 supports only the negation, conjunction, global, and until MLTL operators.
+C2PO allows unsupported operators (like disjunction) in its input but replaces them with the equivalent expression in MLTL using only officially supported operators.
+For example, the expression

+    F[0,5] (a || b)

+would be rewritten to

+    !
+G[0,5] ! (!a && !b)

+without enabling extended operators.
+R2U2 does support the full range of MLTL operators natively if compiled with the correct option.
+To enable these operators and disable these replacements, run C2PO with the `--extops` flag.